 “I attended the virtual conference last year and in person this year just to have the availability to ask questions and interact directly with the speakers.
 I mean, this whole room was full of resources.
 And boy, I took advantage of it every chance I got.
 I’m now empowered with the knowledge of what to ask.
 I’m my own advocate, and that’s the biggest takeaway.”

-“For me, each day, each hour, each minute, each second of this awesome conference was the most valuble thing about it.”
+“For me, each day, each hour, each minute, each second of this awesome conference was the most valuable thing about it.”

 “I felt relieved and more confident in proceeding with my healthcare team.
 I wish I had the knowledge prior to my own ablation, but thankful I went through it early!”